KevLeng/ConfigurationAPI-HandsOn/applicationapi/README.md

 ![Web application configuration success](/assets/web-application-config-success.png)

 Success, production application has been created.
-Now lets create the application for staging.

-6. Now lets create the application for staging.
-Modify the application name.
+6. Now lets create the application for staging: Modify the application name.
 In the Example Value field, change the **name** to **easyTravel Staging (by API)**

 ```json
   "name": "easyTravel Staging (by API)",